10 Simple Front Yard Fence Ideas

 Posted by Lee Benson on 21st Nov 2025

-You don't need tons of space out front to create a great front yard, either.
+You don't need tons of space out front to create a great front fence look, either.
 Maybe you're working with a compact courtyard, a sloping block or you’re trying to transform the typical suburban lawn into something a little more compelling.
-Whatever the case, the right landscaping ideas with a focus on the art of functional landscaping can completely refresh your home’s exterior and make it stand out on your street.
+Whatever the case, the right front fence and landscaping ideas with a focus on the art of functional landscaping can completely refresh your home’s exterior and make it stand out on your street.

 1. Decorate Your Entry Stairs or Platform